Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Robust Convex Optimization and Scenario Approach

 \subsection{Scenario Approach for RCO}

 The design constraint $f(\theta,q)\le 0$ for all possible $q\in\cQ$ is crucial in the study of robustness of complex systems, e.g. $\cH_{\infty}$ performance of a system affected by the parametric uncertainty and the design of uncertain model predictive control \cite{petersentempo}.
 However, obtaining worst-case solutions has been proved to be computationally difficult, even NP-hard as the uncertainty $q$ may enter into $f(\theta,q)$ in a nonlinear manner.
 In fact, it is generally very difficult to explicitly characterize the constraint set with uncertainty, i.e., \bee \{\theta|f(\theta, q)\le 0,\forall q\in\cQ \}, \ene which renders it impossible to directly solve RCO.
 There are only few cases when the uncertainty set is tractable \cite{ben2009robust}.
-Furthermore, this approach also introduces undesirable {\em conservatism}.
-For these reasons, we adopt the scenario approach to solve RCO.
+Furthermore, this approach introduces undesirable {\em conservatism}.
+For these reasons, we adopt the scenario approach.

-Instead of satisfying the hard constraint in (\ref{rob_const}), the idea of this approach is to derive a probabilistic {\em approximation} by means of a finite number of random constraints, i.e, \bee \{\theta|f(\theta,q^{(i)})\le 0, i=1,\ldots, N_{bin} \} \ene where $N_{bin}$ is a positive integer representing the constraint size, and $\{q^{(i)}\}\subseteq \cQ$ are independent identically distributed (i.i.d.) samples extracted according to an arbitrary absolutely continuous (with respect to the Lebesgue measure) distribution $\bP_q(\cdot)$ over $\cQ$.
+Instead of satisfying the hard constraint in (\ref{rob_const}), the idea of this approach is to derive a probabilistic {\em approximation} by means of a finite number of random constraints, i.e, \bee \bigcap_{i=1}^{N_{bin}}\{\theta|f(\theta,q^{(i)})\le 0\} \ene where $N_{bin}$ is a positive integer representing the constraint size, and $\{q^{(i)}\}\subseteq \cQ$ are independent identically distributed (i.i.d.) samples extracted according to an arbitrary absolutely continuous (with respect to the Lebesgue measure) distribution $\bP_q(\cdot)$ over $\cQ$.

 Regarding the constraint in (\ref{rob_rand}), we only guarantee that most, albeit not all, possible uncertainty constraints in RCO are not violated.
 Due to the randomness of $\{q^{(i)}\}$, the set of constraint in (\ref{rob_rand}) may be very close to its counterpart (\ref{rob_const}) in the sense of obtaining a small {\em violation probability}, which is now formally defined.